jezs00/pycasso/README.md

   * `stability_amount`: The comparative chance of pycasso running Stable Diffusion mode (loading an image online from Stable Diffusion). `(Integer)`
   * `dalle_amount`: The comparative chance of pycasso running DALLE mode (loading an image online from DALLE). `(Integer)`
   * `automatic_amount`: The comparative chance of pycasso running Automatic1111 Stable Diffusion WebUI mode (loading an image from a valid Automatic1111 API). `(Integer)`
 * `use_keychain`: A boolean flag that instructs pycasso whether to use keychain to manage keys.
 When set to false will just look for .creds file with credentials in it.
-Please note that keychain is not currently recommended due to [grpcio issues](https://github.com/jezs00/pycasso/issues/1) on raspberry pi. `(Boolean)`
+This may or may not work depending on your board.
+See [grpcio issues](https://github.com/jezs00/pycasso/issues/1) for more information. `(Boolean)`
 * `credential_path`: A file path relative to the pycasso working directory to find API credentials. `(String)`
 * `test_enabled`: A boolean flag that instructs pycasso to run a test mode when all other providers are set to 0. `(Boolean)`
 * `automatic_host`: If using `automatic` mode, this is the IP address or host of the Automatic1111 WebUI API. `(String)`